fishslot/video_loopback_for_webui/README.md

 ## Schedule

-Using Python syntax, input the expression, and the available variables are: `image_i` representing the number of the current processed image, `loop_i` representing the current iteration.
+Using Python syntax, input the expression, and the available variables are: `image_i` representing the serial number of the current processed image, `loop_i` representing the current iteration.

 You can use contents in the `math` library directly.